ProjectEvergreen/greenwood/www/pages/getting-started/key-concepts.md

 customElements.define('page-template', PageTemplate);
 ```

-> Don't worry too much about the capitalized expressions, this is discussed in more detail in our [docs](/docs/).
+> Don't worry too much about the capitalized expressions, this is discussed in more detail in our [docs](/docs/template/).

 ### Pages
 Pages are how you will create the content for your site by (generally) creating markdown files.
 Simply make a _pages/_ directory in your workspace and Greenwood will start building them automatically.
 By default, pages will build using the default page template: _page-template.js_.

-By adding a home page (_index.md_), your directory sturcture for a basic Greenwood application would now look like this:
+By adding a home page (_index.md_), your directory structure for a basic Greenwood application would now look like this:
 ```render bash
 .
 ├── package-lock.json